vasile-paskardlgm/CPFGNN/README.md

 `python train.py --dataset amazon-ratings --finetuned --gpu`

 ## Notes
-- In our code implementation, CPF is structured as `CPFGNN`, since our method is in fact a GNN model.
+- The CPF method in our implementation is structured within the `CPFGNN` model class, as it is fundamentally a GNN-based approach.

-- Please note that this code is only a demo for confirming reproducibilty as conference submission.
-Full code will be open-sourced if the paper gets accepted.
+- This code is intended solely for demonstration purposes to confirm reproducibility for the conference submission.
+Full access to the code will be made available upon acceptance of the paper.

-- Due to diversity of computational environments, the results may observe (very slight) fluctuations compared to those reported in the paper.
-Multiple executions will be helpful to alleviate the uncertainties in performance.
+- Due to differences in computational setups, the results may experience minor fluctuations when compared to the ones presented in the paper.
+Running the code multiple times can help mitigate these discrepancies.